gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

   calls.
 * [List groups](https://developer.okta.com/docs/reference/api/groups/#list-groups) for listing
 all groups known to Okta.
 These results are paginated and may require multiple calls.
+* [Get Assigned App Links](https://developer.okta.com/docs/reference/api/users/#get-assigned-app-links) for listing the app links assigned to a user in Okta.
+This will be used to determine which applications a user has access to.
+* [Get User's Groups](https://developer.okta.com/docs/reference/api/users/#get-user-s-groups) for listing the groups that a user is assigned to in Okta.
+* [Add User to Group](https://developer.okta.com/docs/reference/api/groups/#add-user-to-group) for adding a user to a group.
+[ Remove User from Group](https://developer.okta.com/docs/reference/api/groups/#remove-user-from-group)) for removing a user from a group.
+* [Assign user to application for SSO](https://developer.okta.com/docs/reference/api/apps/#assign-user-to-application-for-sso) for assigning an application to a user.
+* [Remove user from application](https://developer.okta.com/docs/reference/api/apps/#remove-user-from-application) for removing a user from an application.

 ### Backend modifications